 You can choose to set a password policy for users in your GLM/SLM site.
-Reach out to the Support team or your CSM if you would like to enable the ability to do so.
 The requirements you choose will apply to all users (across all roles) in your site who set or reset their password going forward.

 You can also configure the maximum failed attempts allowed for users to enter their password when logging on, without enabling a custom password policy.
 Please refer to step 8 in this tutorial for more details on this setting.